fs-webdev/skill-building-program/badges-active/javascript/_micro_javascript-language-advanced.md

 ## Goal
 - You have demonstrated the basic foundations of some advanced features in JavaScript
-- You should have some experience using IIFE's, Closures, Function Chaining, and Prototypal Inheritance
+- You should have some experience using IIFE's (Immediately Invoked Function Expression), Closures, Function Chaining, and Prototypal Inheritance

 -----